bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 pain in the butt, but analysis in a lower-dimensional Euclidean space is easy (relatively)!

+.. admonition:: Example 1: Euclidean Space is a Manifold

+  This is an example

-.. admonition:: Example 1: A 1D Manifold with Multiple Charts
+.. admonition:: Example 2: A 1D Manifold with Multiple Charts

   Let's take pretty much the simplest example we can think of: a circle.